-Keep The Plants That You Want To Flower Indoor
+2. Keep the Plants You Want to Live Indoor

-If you have house plants that you wish to keep alive during the course of the winter, keep them indoors.
-Usually, tropical plants are the ones you should keep indoors.
-Plants like a grapefruit tree or other plants that usually grow in a warmer climate must be kept inside your house to protect them.
+If you have house plants you wish to keep alive during the course of the winter, keep them indoors.
+Most of the time, tropical plants are the ones you should keep indoors.
+Plants that grow in a warmer climate must be kept inside your house to protect them.

 With this tip, these indoor plants will continue to live and should flourish towards the end of the cold season.
 If you bring plants before the cold season starts, plants will continue to flower during the early course of winter.